dronekeys/crates/README.md

 Installation instructions (quick)
 =================================

-Install Ubuntu 14.04 "Trusty Tahr" as an OS (recommended) or in a Virtual Machine (not recommended -- for performance reasons)
+Install Ubuntu 14.04 "Trusty Tahr" as an OS (recommended) or in a Virtual Machine.
+If you choose to install in a VM, then please ensure you allocate at least 2GB of RAM and enable direct rendering.

 	Visit http://releases.ubuntu.com/14.04/